Master in Landscape and Heritage

 The Master's programme Archaeology: Landscape and Heritage distinguishes two specializations:

-Landscape archaeology is a specialism which is well developed at the VU and the UvA.
+Landscape archaeology is a specialism which is well developed at VU Amsterdam and the UvA.
 The Netherlands (large scale excavations) and the Mediterranean (surface surveys) form the historical landscapes on which fieldwork is conducted, and are also the focal points for ongoing research projects about the use of GIS in archaeology and villa landscapes in the north of the Roman Empire.

 Core themes in the programme are: ecological and economic dimensions of interrelationship between man and landscape; the historical stratification of landscapes; the ‘past in the past’; landscape and identity.